Svetasv logo

 Chapter 9 15b They will drink and roar as with wine; they will be full like a sacrificial bowl, drenched like the corners of the altar.

-Subunit A2: Peace and prosperity during the Millennial Reign of Christ and his Messiah (9:16-17)
+Subunit A2: The glorious Millennial Reign of Christ and his Messiah: Blessings for Israel (9:16-17)

 Chapter 9 16 The Lord their God will preserve his people on that day as a shepherd preserves his flock.
 They will sparkle in his land like jewels in a crown.